How you can extract the real value from financial data using Transactions

 • Tink’s Transactions product, which can be easily integrated through one link, provides access and high-quality coverage, while also cleaning up and categorising the data.

 While it might still sound like a buzzword to some, being ‘data-driven’ has become key to success in the digital age.
-Businesses that can leverage customer data to inform decisions and optimise their offering have been disrupting entire industries and changing consumer expectations – think Amazon, Google, Spotify, Netflix.
+Businesses that can leverage customer data to optimise their offering have been disrupting entire industries and changing consumer expectations – think Amazon, Google, Spotify, Netflix.

 While today’s tech giants have been putting data at the centre of their business model for decades, the financial sector has taken longer to look to data as a way to fuel product innovation.
 But that’s changing, and fast.